 All animals leaving from Ireland are transported by air or land to their new homes in the developing world.

-While airlifting can be more costly than boat and road haulage it is the preferred method of transportation for Bóthar animals, as it is the quickest and least stressful method.
+While airlifting can be more costly than boat and road haulage, it is the preferred method of transportation for Bóthar animals, as it is the quickest method.

-It takes a wide range of skilled people to organise an airlift of dairy animals from Ireland to Eastern Europe and Africa.
-Preparations before each airlift start months in advance here in Ireland as well as in the recipient countries.
+It takes a wide range of skilled people to organise a lift of dairy animals from Ireland to Eastern Europe and Africa.
+Preparations before each lift start months in advance here in Ireland as well as in the recipient countries.

-Every persons invlovement is crucial; the donating farmer, the vet, the department of agriculture offical, the customs officer and the aer rianta handlers; but one you might not be as familiar with is the role of Bóthars own ‘Cow-Boy’s.
-With each animal airlift, one of Bóthars ‘Cow-Boys’ accompanies the animals as a groom and ensures their safety and comfort during the travel.
+Every person's involvement is crucial; the donating farmer, the vet, the Department of Agriculture official, the customs officer and the handlers; but one you might not be as familiar with is the role of Bóthar's own ‘Cow-Boys’.
+With each animal lift, one of Bóthar's ‘Cow-Boys’ accompanies the animals as a groom and ensures their safety and comfort during the travel.

 The cattle are comfortable during their journey are not in any way perturbed by the flight.
 On arrival, they are again checked by the local veterinary staff.
 They will spend some time resting in quarantine and will then be distributed to their new families who have been eagerly awaiting their arrival.

-Tómas Crowley, from Cork, has been an international, professional, Live-Animal Haulier since 1987.
-Tómas started volunteering to assist with Bóthar heifer collections in 1992 and he has since gone on to become one of our most valued ‘Cow-Boys’.
+John Fitzgerald, a farmer from Co.
+Clare, is our groomsman.
+John started volunteering to assist with Bóthar heifer collections in the nineties and he has since gone on to become one of our most valued ‘Cow-Boys’.